henrynoyes/ColorkuConvert/README.md

 ## Description

-Converts Sudoku boards into Colorku boards.
-Uses a Tensorflow Keras model to perform Optical Character Recognition (OCR) on the digits of a Sudoku board.
+Converts Sudoku boards into [Colorku](https://www.colorku.com/) boards.
+Uses a Tensorflow model to perform Optical Character Recognition (OCR) on the digits of a Sudoku board.
 The model was generated using data from [MNIST](https://en.wikipedia.org/wiki/MNIST_database), [TMNIST](https://www.kaggle.com/datasets/nimishmagre/tmnist-typeface-mnist), and custom sources.
 The Sudoku board image is processed using methods from OpenCV.
 The output Colorku board images are saved to the Colorkus directory.

 ## Dependencies